xlambein/xlambein.github.io/blog/_posts/2018-10-31-the-machine-a-conversation.md

 ### The Controller Arduino

 The entire logic of the Machine is contained within the master Arduino (4), which we called the "controller".
 It manages the coin slot, the buttons, the "eyes", and the commands sent to the motor driver.
 Its behaviour is fairly simple: At first, it waits for a coin to be inserted into the the coin slot.
 When that happens, it waits for a button to be pressed.
 Depending on the button, it then selects one phrase at random for each reel, and sends three "RotateSeek" commands (one for each motor) to the driver Arduino.
-Then, it waits, asking regularly whether the reels have stopped turning.
+Then, it waits, asking the slave regularly whether the reels have stopped turning.
 When the motor driver replies that they have, the controller flashes the LED eyes, and becomes ready again for another coin and button press.

 ### The Coin Slot